-Today we were lucky enough to visit be one of the first to play at Jungle Park, Whiteman Edge in Brabham (open to the public 4th September 2017).
+Today we were lucky enough to visit be one of the first to play at Jungle Park, Whiteman Edge in Brabham.
 This new park is state of the art - and frankly pretty amazing!
 Surrounded by beautiful lawn and gardens, the Jungle Park caters to children of all ages (and adventurous adults)!

 When we first entered the park the kids enjoyed jumping on the three small in ground trampolines.